top of page

 Development in children

 Anxious attachment can develop when children experience inconsistent caregiving.
 Parents might be loving and responsive (even over-coddling) one day or moment, and unavailable or misattuned to the child’s needs the next.
-The child finds this confusing and may interpret the parent’s behaviour as a reflection of their own, learning that they must take care of the caregiver in order to feel secure.
+While healthy, secure attachment also allows for misattunement, the pattern associated with anxious attachment is more volatile.
+The child responds to the confusion of the inconsistency by seeking out more attention, soothing, and closeness from the caregiver.

-A parent’s preoccupation with the child or over-protectiveness can also create anxious attachment in children.
-Anxiously attached children become highly distressed when separated from the caregiver, have difficulty self-soothing or feeling secure with other adult figures.
+A parent’s preoccupation with the child or over-protectiveness can also create anxious attachment in children, as they learn that all soothing comes from the parent and don't have the opportunity to work out how to appropriately self-soothe.
+Anxiously attached children become highly distressed when separated from the caregiver especially if they have not had the chance to learn to feel secure with themselves and with other safe adults.

 Anxious attachment in adult relationships

-Anxiously attached adults (or, largely secure adults with a tendency towards anxious attachment in times of high relational distress), tend to be sensitive and attuned to their needs of their friends and partners, but underneath feel unworthy of a healthy relationship.
+Anxiously attached adults tend to be sensitive and attuned to their needs of their friends and partners, but underneath many feel unworthy of a healthy relationship.
+They might be extremely thoughtful and giving in their relationships, and feel continually hurt when others seem unable (or uninterested) in reciprocating to the same degree.

 This expectation and sensitivity to other people's behaviour can mean that anxiously attached adults are on the constant look-out for signs that their partner or friends are upset with them, pulling away, or no longer interested.
-This can lead to frequent reassurance-seeking, which paradoxically leads to increased distance and frustration from the other person.
+This often results in frequent reassurance-seeking, which paradoxically creates frustration and can lead the other person to distance themselves.

 Anxiously attached adults find it difficult to establish healthy emotional boundaries and to be able to feel ok when their partner is having their own difficult time, which can be a sign of codependence.